 - Must have made at least one payment in the past 90 days

 - The account cannot be inactive due to non-payment

 - You cannot have had another DPA in the last six months

 For the Hearing and Speech, Impaired Customers who have access to teletypewriters (TTYs) may call a special toll-free number 800.223.0024.
 The TTY service is available 24 hours a day, seven days a week.

 Life-Sustaining Equipment If you use any life-sustaining devices in your home, let the company know.
 If there is a disruption of gas service, restoration of your service will be a top priority.
 You can apply for this service by calling the Customer Service Inquiry Center at 800.221.0051.

 Budget Billing If you've been a customer of O&R for at least 12 months, you are eligible to take advantage of their Budget Billing program.
 Budget Billing is the payment plan that lets you level your payments over a 12-month period.
 This enables you to know ahead of time what your monthly payment will be.
-To sign up for this, call 877.434.4100 Monday through Friday from 8 AM to 7PM except holidays or access their online form on their website.
+To sign up for this, call 877.434.4100 Monday through Friday from 8:00am to 7:00pm except for holidays or access their online form on their website.

 Payment Agreements Are Available If you're having financial problems that make it difficult for you to pay your O&R bill, they will work with you to come up with a payment agreement.
 In making the agreement, they consider your financial circumstances and any income limitations that you may have.

 As part of a payment agreement, they discuss a down payment and work out a payment schedule you can manage.
 The length of the agreement and the amount of each monthly payment will be decided between you and the company.
 To further assist you, they will adjust this agreement later if your financial situation changes.